-He has also written numerous comic books including Leonard Nimoy’s Primortals, the critically acclaimed “The Revenant” in Shadow House, and most recently Kolchak the Night Stalker: The Poe Cases, a graphic novel for Moonstone Books.
+He has also written numerous comic books including Leonard Nimoy’s Primortals, the critically acclaimed “The Revenant” in Shadow House, and most recently Kolchak the Night Stalker: The Poe Cases, a graphic novel for Moonstone Books, for which he received the Bram Stoker Award.

 He is a member of the Horror Writers Association, the current chairperson of its membership committee, and recipient of the 2012 Richard Laymon Award.
 His website is www.jameschambersonline.com.